01 of 10

 At this point, verify that the upper 1x 6 slides smoothly against the plywood base and that it can be securely held in any chosen position by tightening the wing nuts.Continue to 6 of 10 below.

 06 of 10

 Attach the Clamps

-Position the base of each of the two clamps evenly about a 1/4" in from the right edge of the upper portion of the jointer jig, about two inches inside the edge of the slots.
+- Position the base of each of the two clamps about a 1/4 inch in from the front edge of the slotted 1 x 6, 2 inches inside the edge of the slots.

 07 of 10

 With the quick-release toggle clamps attached to the upper portion of the table saw jointer jig, the next step is to adjust the clamps.
 The pads of the clamps should be adjusted so that they securely hold a piece of 1 x stock (1 x 6, 1 x 8, etc.), but not so tight so that pressure could tear the clamps off the jig